-Working closely with the City of Dallas Community Prosecution Office and Code Compliance, we address and resolve a multitude of property issues, including nuisance, abatement, and general code compliance violations.
-We believe that working closely with residential and commercial property owners to improve security, lighting, landscaping and code issues posivitely impacts safety, health, security, and property appearance throughout the district.
+Working closely with the City of Dallas Community Prosecution Office and Code Compliance, we address and resolve a multitude of property issues, including nuisance, abatement and general code compliance violations.
+We believe that working closely with residential and commercial property owners to improve security, lighting, landscaping and code issues positively impacts safety, health, security and property appearance throughout the district.

 The PID currently supplements Dallas Police Department services with the Expanded Neighborhood Patrol Program.
 Staffed with off-duty Dallas police officers, our patrol is specifically devoted to the PID, providing additional crime deterrence and police protection.
-Property owners interested in learning more about the patrol can contact our director Ms. Range for more information.
+Property owners interested in learning more about the patrol can contact our director, Vicky Taylor, for more information.

 The PID is an active participant in all established crime watch programs offered by the Northeast Station (Volunteers in Patrol, Resident Shield, BAC-NET etc.).
 The PID also guides our properties and offers assistance as they manage their own crime watch programs.

-A relatively new district, a key component to our public safety program is identifying crime trends, so that we may adjust our tools and programs accordingly.
-The Lake Highlands PID contains 6 different police beats and 13 different reporting areas.
-We currently track all Part 1 crimes in the district and analyze trends by type of crimes, locations, time of day, days of the week, etc.
+As a relatively new district, a key component to our public safety program is identifying crime trends so that we may adjust our tools and programs accordingly.
+The Lake Highlands PID contains six different police beats and 13 different reporting areas.
+We currently track all Part I crimes in the district and analyze trends by type of crimes, locations, time of day, days of the week, etc.

-Part I Crime includes the following 8 categories.
-These are the categories that are reported to the Federal Bureau of Investigation on a yearly basis: murder, sexual assault, aggravated assault, robbery, burglary, theft, auto theft, and arson.
+Part I Crime includes the following eight categories reported to the Federal Bureau of Investigation on a yearly basis: murder, sexual assault, aggravated assault, robbery, burglary, theft, auto theft, and arson.